efetekce/post-it-app/README.md

 An app inspired by post-its used in the office.
 Generates a random background color with every post-it created.
+Snapshots will be added.